The Best Shaman Spec in Dragonflight

 Best Shaman Specialization for PVE

 While all the Shaman specs are viable for PVE to some extent, the main one that I would suggest checking out for your next raid or dungeon is Enhancement.
+Currently, it’s one of the most popular DPS specs alongside Frost Mage and Affliction Warlock in both Mythic+ Dungeons and the Raiding scene as a whole.

 Another reason why Enhancement Shamans are the most viable Shaman spec for PVE is that they offer plenty of variety and adaptability with their talent trees.
 The Enhancement talent tree can fit a lot of different fights and boss battles, meaning that they’re incredibly useful for guilds looking to progress with high-end content.